Rahmatpratama90/MultisensorESP32-firebase/README.md

-# MultisensorESP32-firebase experiment with multisensorESP32tofirebase as a cloud
+# Multisensor ESP32 to Firebase as a Cloud Storage

 # I. Getting Started
 * This Repository Contain Arduino Multisensor Code with Firebase as a Cloud Storage